Maciej Fortuna

 Maciej Fortuna is a Polish jazz trumpet player, composer and musical educator.
 He runs the Fortuna Music record label.
 Jerzy Milian dedicated his composition "Music For Mr. Fortuna" to Maciej Fortuna.

 Education

 Maciej graduated from the University of Poznan Law School in 2007 and obtained a master's degree with first class honours from the Academy of Music in Wroclaw, Piotr Wojtasik jazz trumpet class (2010).
-In 2012 he obtained a doctors degree in performing arts at The Academy of Music in Poznań.
+In 2012, he obtained a doctor's degree in performing arts at The Academy of Music in Poznań.

 Performances

 He has played with artists from Poland, Europe and the USA.
 He has won prizes as a soloist and with his bands.

 Maciej Fortuna is also a session musician for radio or television.
-He is a lecturer in The Academy of Music in Poznan (Poland), jazz trumpet class.
+He is a lecturer in the Academy of Music in Poznan (Poland), in the jazz trumpet class.